 To enable women to approach the relevant agencies to demand their rights

-Who are we working with?
-The project is funded by Big Lottery Fund.
+Who did we work with?
+The project was funded by Big Lottery Fund.